Masizole Mnqasela: Constituency Chairperson

 Mnqasela has served as a member of the DA's Provincial Council since 2004.

 DA Federal Council

 Mnqasela had been a member of the DA Federal Council from 2012 to 2014.

 National Parliament

 He served as a member of Parliament in the Republic of South Africa from 2009 to 2014.
 In the same time, he was the DA Deputy Shadow Minister on Home Affairs.

 Provincial Parliament

 Mnqasela was sworn in as a Member of the Western Cape Provincial Parliament on 21 May 2014.
 For the Fifth Provincial Parliament, he was the Chairperson of the Standing Committee on Local Government.

 On 22 May 2019, he was elected Speaker of the Western Cape Provincial Parliament.

 On 28 November 2022, the DA terminated his party membership after he made disparaging comments against the party.
 He faces allegations of corruption and irregularities.

+ACC formation

+On 15 July 2023, Mnqasela announced the formation of the Alliance of Citizens for Change at the Rocklands Civic Centre.

+The party failed to win any seats in the 2024 South African general election.